Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-input-1.md

-Here we have a basic input component that can accept a couple of props.
+Here we have a basic input component that can accept a couple of props and events.